yunjunz/conda-envs/earthscope/README4GMTSAR.md

 ### c.
 Open the notebook and run

-In the notebook browser, navigate on the left sidebar to `~/tools/utils/MintPy-tutorial/workflows` directory, then open the `smallbaselineApp_gmtsar.ipynb` file and run.
+In the notebook browser, navigate to `~/tools/utils/MintPy-tutorial/workflows` directory on the left sidebar, then open the `smallbaselineApp_gmtsar.ipynb` file and run.